opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

   description: "From zero to vectorizing text with the neural search plugin. "
 ---

-Going from a vanilla install of OpenSearch to having vectorized text stored in a KNN enabled index seemed like a quick learning exercise.
+Going from a vanilla install of OpenSearch to having vectorized text stored in a k-NN--enabled index seemed like a quick learning exercise.
 On paper, it almost looked easy.
 Upload a model to a node designated as a ML node, load it, and start ingesting text and storing it as a vector.
-The amount of probing, asking, experimenting, copying and pasting  made it clear to me that I was mistaken.
+The amount of probing, asking, experimenting, and copying and pasting made it clear to me that I was mistaken.
 I humbly beg of you all to learn from my toil.
-Please find below the chronicles of my efforts to load a pre-trained model into OpenSearch by hand, using nothing more than the dev console and a heavy dose of copypasta.
+The following blog chronicles my efforts in loading a pre-trained model into OpenSearch by hand, using nothing more than the dev console and a heavy dose of copypasta.
 I hope that it saves you the time spent researching that I needed.

 Being able to ingest text and store it as a vector will be the stopping point here.
 It was all I wanted.